 [Some of this material appeared in an earlier post.]

 This month I have four short videos of writers reading their own work for you to enjoy.

 All were filmed at a free poetry and music festival in Bangor, North Wales, earlier this year.
 This annual festival is called “Curiad Bangor” or, in English, “Bangor Pulse” which is a great, inclusive, name covering anything with a beat, whether in words or music.

-As part of this year’s festival, I organised a night of poetry and prose performances and it happened to feature some writers who subscribe to the weekly freewriting prompts I send out for free to anyone who signs up on this website.
+As part of this year’s festival, I organised a night of poetry and prose performances and it happened to feature some writers who had subscribed to the weekly freewriting prompts I used to send out.

 Three of the performers read work that had been sparked originally by one of my freewriting prompts and although of course the work is theirs and theirs alone, it was such an honour to be credited with inspiring them to write it.

 I hope their pieces will show how freewriting from a prompt can form the basis of finished work, after judicious editing.